-This course involves a fifteen day educational tour of Italy and Greece.
+This course involves a fifteen day educational tour of Greece and Italy.
 During this fifteen day course students will learn about Renaissance Italy as well as ancient Rome and Greece through guided tours that will discuss the political, religious, architectural and artistic history of all three civilizations.
-The course begins with an overnight flight to Milan Italy from which we will take a bus to Venice.
+The course begins with an overnight flight to Milan, Italy from which we will take a bus to Venice.
 We will take a guided tour of Venice that will include a visit to Doges’ Palace which was the seat of the government in Venice for over 1000 years.
-After our tour of the Doges Palace students will attend a glass blowing demonstration.
-We will also go to St Mark Square and then visit the Grand Canal and Basilica di San Marco which is the most famous of the many churches of Venice and one of the best examples of Byzantine architecture in the world.
+After our tour of the Doges Palace, students will attend a glass blowing demonstration.
+We will also go to St. Mark's Square and then visit the Grand Canal and Basilica di San Marco which is the most famous of the many churches of Venice and one of the best examples of Byzantine architecture in the world.

 Our bus will then take us across the Peloponnese, land of the Spartans and across the Isthmus of Corinth.
 From there we go on to Epidaurus Theater one of the very few theaters that retains its original circular structure.(Most were converted to semi circle after the Romans invaded Greece.)
 The view, aesthetics, and acoustics of the theater are breathtaking.

 Finally, we move on to Athens were we will take a tour of the city which will culminate in an assent to the Acropolis where we will visit the Parthenon and walk in the footsteps of Socrates, Plato and Pericles.
 Exhausted, but more worldly and enlightened, we head for home.

 Participants stay in hotels throughout the program with the exception of one overnight ferry.